In-depth: PostHog vs Amplitude

 Slack

-Alerts for Slack
+Alerts and notifications for Slack

 Microsoft Teams

-Alerts for Microsoft Teams
+Alerts and notifications for Microsoft Teams

 Community integrations